Fraser government: Immigration

 While prior governments had dismantled the White Australia Policy, it was under the Fraser government that immigration became multiracial.
 Some 200,000 Asian migrants came to Australia between 1975 and 1982 – of whom 56,000 were Vietnamese refugees, among them around 2000 "boatpeople" who arrived without documents via sea voyages.
 The Australian Institute of Multicultural Affairs was created and extensive assistance given to resettlement and multiculturalism, including the establishment of the Special Broadcasting Service (SBS).

 In late 1975, unrest in Lebanon caused a group of influential Maronite Australians to approach Australian Prime Minister Malcolm Fraser and his immigration minister, Michael MacKellar regarding the resettling of Lebanese civilians with their Australian relatives.
 Immediate access to Australia could not be granted under normal immigration categories, thus the Lebanese people were categorised as refugees.
 This was not in the traditional sense as the Lebanese people were not fleeing from persecution but escaping from internal conflict between Muslim and Christian groups.
 This action was known as the "Lebanon Concession".

-Between 1975-1990, more than 30,000 civil war refugees arrived in Australia.
+Between 1975 and 1990, more than 30,000 civil war refugees arrived in Australia.
 Most immigrants were Muslim Lebanese from deprived rural areas who learned of Australia's Lebanon Concession and decided to seek a better life.
 They were Sunnis from northern Lebanon and Shias from southern Lebanon as Christian and Muslim Lebanese were unwilling to leave the capital city, Beirut.
 Immigrants of the Lebanese Concession primarily settled in south-west Sydney; Sunnis in Lakemba and Shias in Arncliffe.

 In November 2016, Immigration Minister, Peter Dutton said that it was a mistake of a previous Liberal administration to have brought out Lebanese Muslim immigrants.

 Government processes

 The Administrative Appeals Tribunal (AAT) was established by the Administrative Appeals Tribunal Act 1975 and commenced operations on 1 July 1976.

-The Fraser Government passed the Freedom of Information Act 1982.
+The Fraser government passed the Freedom of Information Act 1982.